swopblock/Swop-Script/README.md

 * Confirming
 * Invoicing

-# Swopblock User Action Ordering Grammar
+# Swopblock Ordering Grammar

-The Swopblock user action ordering grammar is the grammar for a message that specifies an order made by a user that contains an offer and an order.
+The Swopblock ordering grammar is the grammar for a message that specifies an order made by a user that contains an offer and an order.
 There are two kinds of orders: orders that specify a bidding offer to buy an order and orders that specify an asking order to sell an offer.

 **Ordering:**